 This flowchart, adapted from one designed by the government of Wake County, NC, will help you determine if it is okay to remove a post based on the criteria laid out in our policy template.

-You can find the original flowchart as well as a more tips for maintaining a civil dialogue on your social media pages in our Comment Moderation Guide, which you can download by clicking here (pdf).
+You can find the original flowchart as well as a more tips for maintaining a civil dialogue on your social media pages in our Comment Moderation Guide.

 While a comment moderation policy can help lessen the risk for your public agency on social media, remember that no policy is foolproof.
 If you do decide to moderate comments, make sure to document what you removed and why.
 We know you will only remove what is necessary, but if challenged you’ll need the proof.
 Therefore, the most important step you can take to protect your agency from a lawsuit is to archive records of every post and comment.